 Facebook’s messaging service, Facebook Messenger, is one of the most popular instant messaging services on the planet alongside the likes of WhatsApp and WeChat.
 The service is easy to use and only requires users to have an active Facebook account and a secure internet connection.

 The app has a whole host of features but the one that we are going to be focus on today are the secret conversations that the app allows users to have.
-We are going to examine how users can decrypt these secret conversations, while also looking at how you can start them in the first place.
-Let’s get started.
+We are going to examine how users can decrypt these secret conversations & how you can get one started.

 How to decrypt secret conversations on Facebook – the most simple way